datamindedacademy/terraform-provider-dataminded/README.md

 3. Complete the provider implementation for the `chapter` resource.
 Have a look at the `user` resource for inspiration.
 4. Complete the provider implementaiton for the `chatper_member` resource.
 5. (Optional) complete the provider implementation for the provider-defined function `parse_chapter_config`.

+You can test your implementation on the infrastructure defined in `main.tf`.